 There is good news for patients with verified structural pain that is caused by facet joint osteophytes.
 New minimally-invasive surgical procedures can cure many instances of facet joint pain forever.
 Laser spine surgery is one of the best options for removing bone spurs which may create the distinctive mechanical back pain issues which are so typical of actual facet joint complaints.

-If the pain is not mechanical and back pain exists all the time, surgery is unlikely to provide a cure, since the osteophytes are likely to be coincidental to the pain experienced.
+If the pain is not mechanical and back pain exists all the time, surgery is unlikely to provide relief from facet syndrome, since the osteophytes are likely to be coincidental to the pain experienced.
 In these cases, facet syndrome might act as a classic back pain scapegoat condition.

 The following points must be made clear to anyone who has been diagnosed with facet degeneration or suspects it as a possible cause for chronic back pain: